keiranking/oursbz/README.md

 From your new branch:

-1. Add recipe files to `/recipes`.
+1. Modify files as needed.

 1. Preview your changes locally, and make changes until satisfied.